JamesLe-MBA/Eyes/README.md

     - Use "oneeye.png" image source to add a second eye.

 ### <div align="center">Instructions</div>
- 1. Open index.html in a browser
+ 1. From GitHub, download the zip file if not Fork to the local machine
+ 2. From the downloaded folder, double click on index.html if not using clone feature in GitHub from the local machine
- 2. Move the cursor in the window
+ 3. Move the cursor in the window
- 3. Watch the pupiles which follow cursor movement
+ 4. Watch the pupiles which follow cursor movement

  ### <div align="center">Roadmap of Major Future Improvements</div>
  - Adding eyebrows, mouth, and lip with unique movements to show facial expression